mitre/emasser/docs/features.md

 * EMASSER_CERT_FILE_PATH=`<path to your emass certificate in PEM format>`
 * EMASSER_KEY_PASSWORD=`<password for the key given in EMASSER_KEY_FILE_PATH>`

+## Common eMASSER Endpoint Requests Information
+  - To invoke any boolean parameters use --parameterName for TRUE and --no-parameterName for FALSE
+  - The eMASS API provides the capability of updating multiple entries within several endpoints, however this CLI only supports updating one entry at the time.

 ## API Endpoints Provided